nordic-institute/X-Road/doc/terms_x-road_docs.md

 Strategies, policies and decision-making structures through which Dataspace governance operates.

+### Trust Framework

+A composition of policies, rules, standards, and procedures designed for trust decisions in Dataspaces based on assurances.
+Trust Framework is part of the Dataspace Governance Framework.

 ## 3 Participants of the Dataspace

 ### Participant

-A legal person acting in a dataspace participant role and registered in a Dataspace.
+A legal person acting in a Dataspace Participant role and registered in a Dataspace.

 A Participant may provide and/or consume Datasets.